phoenix27522/Expense-Tracker-backend-only/docs/Architecture.md

 The modular design of the Expense Tracker API ensures that the code is maintainable and scalable.
 Each component is designed to handle specific functionality, promoting separation of concerns.
 The architecture allows for easy future enhancements such as support for additional notification types, advanced filtering, and more robust authentication mechanisms.

 ---

-This `Architecture.md` file gives a clear picture of your system’s structure, components, and data flow, which can help both developers and users understand how your project works under the hood.